Advice and Wellbeing. Suicide Awareness

 - Marked changes in behaviour.
 Some people, as we have seen, might suddenly access feelings of calm and serenity once they’ve decided to kill themselves.
 Alternatively, they might become cut off and withdrawn, or completely let go of their appearance or stop looking after themselves.

 - Talking about suicide.
-This may sound obvious, but it’s a myth that people who talk about their desire to commit suicide don’t go through with it.
+This may sound obvious, but it’s a myth that people who talk about their desire to end their lives don’t go through with it.
 Most people who take their own lives have mentioned their desire to do so to someone.
 While talking on its own isn’t necessarily helpful, having someone who can really listen to what is going on emotionally can make the difference between life and death.

 If it’s you who is contemplating suicide or someone you know, it is crucial to hold on to the reality that these are feelings that pass, no matter how catastrophic they may seem now.
 Feeling suicidal is driven by the fear that one has reached the end of one’s resources, but with the right kind of support, resources can be restored and replenished, pain can be processed, and new ways to live life can be found.
 Get help.
 If you or someone you know is thinking about suicide, it’s important to get some kind of outside support.